Rafah paramedic massacre: Aftermath

+Assad Al-Nassasrah remained missing until it was confirmed on 13 April that he was being held by Israeli authorities.
 Al-Nassasrah spent 37 days in Israeli detention where he sustained beatings, sound torture, psychological torture and humiliating treatment, solitary confinement, restraining, and food deprivation.
 Israeli authorities refused to release information regarding Al-Nassasrah's whereabouts for over two weeks.
 He was eventually released on 29 April amid international pressure following news of his survival.
 The IDF told the media that Al-Nassasrah was lawfully detained and interrogated because he was suspected of involvement in terrorist activity.

+Israel initially said the vehicles were "advancing suspiciously" without headlights or emergency signals.
+It claimed that the vehicles were being used as cover by Hamas and Palestinian Islamic Jihad.
+It alleged that among those killed were a Hamas operative and "eight other terrorists," without providing evidence.
+Following the release of the video recording, Israel changed its account of the incident, admitting that its soldiers have "made mistakes."
+Analysts have noted that Israel has a history of giving inaccurate explanations to account for its killings of civilians and of changing its version of events when evidence emerges that refutes its initial explanation.
+IDF Chief of Staff Eyal Zamir ordered an internal investigation into the incident by the unit responsible for handling suspected war crimes.